Weight Loss Plateau After Injections: Common Causes and Simple Fixes

 Increase steps

 Boosting daily steps by even 1,000 can significantly increase calorie burn.
 Walking is one of the most accessible, low-stress ways to restart progress.
+You can break this up into short walks throughout the day if finding a single long period is difficult.
+Even small additions like taking the stairs or walking during phone calls can make a meaningful difference over time.

 Add more protein